 Several prominent rose family genera are fairly similar to one another in overall form: herbs with stipulate, alternately arranged compound leaves and actinomorphic flowers with 5 separate petals, and numerous spirally arranged stamens and carpels.
 A good example is the cinquefoil (5-finger) genus Potentilla.

-Here’s a little native vine, dwarf cinquefoil, Potentilla canadensis, that shows well the palmately compound leaves and flower with an apocarpous gynoecium.
+Here’s a little native vine, common cinquefoil, Potentilla simplex, that shows well the palmately compound leaves and flower with an apocarpous gynoecium.